• Skip to main content

 So if you just buy a pressure washer and go to town cleaning with it, you might start to notice that your nice flat wooden board will turn into a shape that looks like a seashell.
 This,unfortunately is a permanent condition.

 A pressure washer is the source of a great deal of power.
 That’s why we love ’em – right?
 But it’s easy get injured or do damage if your not paying attention to what your doing or you get in a hurry.
-Taking your time could very well save you time in the long run, not to mention money, and health.

 1. Safety Measures.
 The first step is always to avoid serious injuries.
 Wear a goggles or some form of eye protection.
 Closed-toe shoes for your piggies.
 Always keep all body parts out the direct spray.
 Do not point the nozzle at any person or pet.